apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 {% include admonition.html type="info" content="For a guide to managing Pulsar clusters, see the [Clusters and brokers](../../admin/ClustersBrokers#managing-clusters) guide." %}

+### Global cluster

+In any Pulsar {% popover instance %}, there is an instance-wide cluster called `global` that you can use to mange non-cluster-specific namespaces and topics.
+The `global` cluster is created for you automatically when you [initialize metadata](../../admin/ClustersBrokers#initialize-cluster-metadata) for the first cluster in your instance.

+Global topic names have this basic structure (note the `global` cluster):

+{% include topic.html p="my-property" c="global" n="my-namespace" t="my-topic" %}

 ## Metadata store

 Pulsar uses [Apache Zookeeper](https://zookeeper.apache.org/) for metadata storage, cluster configuration, and coordination.
 In a Pulsar instance: